StanfordSpezi/SpeziMockWebService/README.md

 ```

 > [!NOTE]
-> You can learn more about a [`Component` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component).
+> You can learn more about a [`Module` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module).

 ## Example